-- 12.5 Ineligible Matching Resources.
-These items are not eligible to meet your cost share or matching requirement: - 12.5.a Other Federal funds, including other NEA funds (2 CFR 200.306(b)(5)).

-- 12.5.b Resources that have been used to match another Arts Endowment award or other Federal program (2 CFR 200.306(b)(2)). - 12.5.c Contributions or gifts provided to your organization that are restricted and cannot be used to support the project. - 12.5.d Gifts (bequeathed or otherwise) which are not available to your organization during the award period of performance.
+- 12.5 Ineligible Cost Share/Matching Resources.
+These items are not eligible to meet your cost share or matching requirement: - 12.5.a Other Federal funds, including other NEA funds (2 CFR 200.306(b)(5)). - 12.5.b Resources that have been used to match another NEA award or other Federal program (2 CFR 200.306(b)(2)). - 12.5.c Contributions or gifts provided to your organization that are restricted and cannot be used to support the project. - 12.5.d Gifts (bequeathed or otherwise) which are not available to your organization during the award period of performance.

-SAAs may not use subrecipient matching funds to meet the minimum matching requirements for the Partnership Agreement.
+SAAs may not use subrecipient cost share/matching funds to meet the minimum cost share/matching requirements for the Partnership Agreement.